kubernetes/kubernetes/docs/user-guide/jobs.md

 pods it created.

 A simple case is to create 1 Job object in order to reliably run one Pod to completion.
+The Job object will start a new Pod if the first pod fails or is deleted (for example due to a node hardware failure or a node reboot).

 A Job can also be used to run multiple pods in parallel.

 ## Running an example Job